Cinnamon18/CinnasProductivityBot/README.md

  - Run `python -m pip install -r requirements.txt`
  - Change the token in .env to the bot's real token, which you can get on the discord developer page > Application > Bot > Token
 	 - If you're deploying, you can just configure the env variable and the .env will be ignored.
- - You probably wanna `git update-index --skip-worktree .env`
+ - You probably wanna `git update-index --skip-worktree .env`, `git update-index --skip-worktree botSave.json`

 ### Card Properties
 Cards are stored as JSON objects with the following attributes.
 All keys are required, use an empty string where a reasonable value cannot be produced.
 Additionally, the `uid` and `rarity` keys require a value for all cards.
 This bot is targeted at english speakers, and will attempt to use english wherever possible.